Last updated on April 18th, 2021 at 04:47 pm

 Founded in 1940, Military Times is a part of the Sightline Media Group, formerly known as the Army Times Publishing Company.
 Sightline Media Group also publishes The Military Times group, which comprises four bimonthly newspapers.
 These are Army Times (founded 1940), Navy Times (founded 1951), Air Force Times (founded 1947), and Marine Corps Times.
 Please note that these are not US government publications.
 The Executive Editor of Military Times is Andrew Tilghman.

 The Military Times provides news and information, daily newsletters, video content, and podcasts to the U.S. military community.

 Sightline Media Group is based in Northern Virginia.
-Peter Lundquist is the president of Sightline Media Group and David Smith is the vice president and general manager for all of Sightline’s business brands, which are: Defense News, Federal Times, and C4ISR & Networks.
+Peter Lundquist is the president of Sightline Media Group.
+David Smith is the vice president and general manager for all of Sightline’s business brands: Defense News, Federal Times, and C4ISR & Networks.